revel/revel.github.io/manual/templates.md

 Revel uses [Go Templates](http://www.golang.org/pkg/text/template/).
 It searches two directories for templates:

-1. Firstly, the application's `app/views` directory, and all subdirectories.
+1. Firstly, the application's `app/views/` directory, and all subdirectories.
-2. Then Revel's own `templates` directory.
+2. Then Revel's own `templates/` directory.

 Given a controller named `Hello` with an action named `World`, Revel will look for a template file named `views/Hello/World.html`.
 Template file names are case insensitive so `views/hello/world.html` will work the same as `views/HeLlO/wOrLd.HtMl`.

-Revel provides templates for error pages (that display the friendly compilation errors in DEV mode), but an application may override them by creating a template of the equivalent name, e.g. `app/views/errors/500.html`.
+Revel provides templates for error pages and these display the friendly compilation errors in [`dev` mode](appconf.html).
+An application may override them by creating a template of the equivalent name, e.g. `app/views/errors/404.html`.

 ## Render Context